ignotaC/smallsoft/README.md

     options can be together and can repeate.
   >`randstr -d 50 -uuuud -udl`

-16. **logdata**  `[ unix socket name ]`
+16. **sndlog_data**  `[ -option ] [ socket info ]`
   >

-    Program opens unix socket with name passed in argument.
+    Program opens unix or internet socket and either sends
+    data or logs it.
+It uses TCP protocol, by default picks IPv6 if
+    both intrefaces ( IPv6 and IPv4 ) are present.
+    You must always pass an option string and socket information.
+    Existing options:

+    `-l`
+    Log data, everything that is recieved form
+    connected clients is being redirected on stdout.
+    Expect FIN at the end of data.
+    It is an error to pass this option with `-s` option.

+    `-s`
+    Send data, send one line from stdin to every client
+    that connects, than pass FIN and close connection.
+    It is an error to pass this option with `-l` option.

+    `-u`
+    Use unix socket for server.
+Second argument - socket
+    information, must contain file name unix socket
+    will use.
+It is an error to pass this option with `-i`

+    `-i`
+    Use internet socket.
+Second argument - socket infromation
+    is port number we want server to use.
+It is an error
+    to pass this option together with  `-u`.

     All data send to the socket will be redirected to stdout.
-    Gentle way of exiting the program is sending SIGINT signal to it.
+    Gentle way of telling server to finish running is sending SIGINT signal to it.
     dependencies: none
     Example of using it:
-  >`logdata /tmp/sunXXX > save_loged_data_here`
+  >`sndlog_data -li 1500`

+    This will create internet socket under 1500 port number
+    and output incoming data to stdout.
+We could send it data
+    using `nc` like this: `echo 'weeb' | nc -N 'localhost' '1500'`
+  >`sndlog_data -su /tmp/sun_name`

-    This will create unix socket file /tmp/sunXXX and save
+    This will create unix socket file just as socket information says under '/tmp/sun_name'.
+Server will send every connection one line
-    all coming data to save_loged_data_here.
-    An example of sending test data would look like this:
-  >`echo "test" | nc -UN /tmp/sunXXX`
+    from stdin.
+We could log data using `nc` since we like it so much.
+    just like this: `nc -U '/tmp/sun_name'`

 17. **runprog** - Program opens unix socket and runs program or script we pass at it start up.
 It runs the command when